 - Being mobile, the glasses can be used in a wide range of light conditions; brightness is controlled automatically; content is easily visible depending on color and background;

 - There is no touch screen by default, so user input options exist to replace this method.
-Note that an App called ReticleRemote can turn your smartphone into a remote touch screen for the glasses.
+Note that an App called ReticleRemote can turn your smartphone into a remote touch screen for the glasses, so Apps looking for touch events will work.

 - Because the display is so big, it is possible to have multiple Applications active simultaneously via a widget model we've developed; example - you can have a chat session running while listening to music or having a SIP call in progress, while another App occupies the main part of the display.